ii-Python/Custom-Presence/README.md

 Provided is a list of available options:
   - `--show-keys`, which prints the join and party key
-  - `--hide-rpc-dump`, which hides the "RPC information dumped" message
+  - `--show-rpc-dump`, which shows when the script dumps to `rpc.json`

 ### Troubleshooting
 ---